botswana-harvard/edc/README.md

 Project `microbiome` is the most current Edc project.

-In the develop branch, most of the functionality is being moved out to separate packages.
+In the develop branch, ALL of the functionality has been moved to separate packages.
 So far:
 * `edc.apps.app_configuration`: `edc_configuration`
 * `edc.audit`: `edc_audit` (Note: import through `edc_base.audit` instead of directly directly)
 * `edc.core.bhp_birt_reports`: `edc_birt_reports` but not used